Split Payments with Sub-accounts

 4. After creating the subaccount, you can click on it to see its details and the transactions you've received into it.

 You can only split payments for a single charge payment link.
-You can't use it for subscription links or donations.
-To split payment for a payment link
+You can't split payments for subscription payments or donations.
+To split payments for a payment link:

 article-image

 When the subaccounts are created, they are automatically assigned an ID.
-You can include these IDs in any charge request payload and the payment will automatically be split between your bank account and the specified subaccounts.
-An example payload is shown below.
+You can include these IDs in any charge request payload, and the payment will automatically be split between your bank account and the specified subaccounts.
+Visit this page for more information on how to split payments via APIs.

 Note: The split payment feature can only be used if your settlement option is set to automatic and not manual settlement.

 For all transactions of NGN 10,000 and above, a CBN stamp duty fee of NGN 50 will be charged and debited from the settlement amount.
-If you set up your subaccount to receive a flat amount and your settlement amount is less than the flat amount, there will not be a split payment.
-Instead, the entire settlement amount will be sent to your main account.
+If you set up your subaccount to receive a flat amount and your settlement amount is less than the flat amount, the payment won’t be split.
+Instead, the entire amount will be sent to your main settlement account.

-This is because after the CBN stamp duty of NGN 50 is debited, your settlement will become NGN 14,950 which is less than what you’ve set for the subaccount to receive.
-In a case like this, your settlement will be sent to your main account.
+This is because after the CBN stamp duty of NGN 50 is debited, your settlement will become NGN 14,950, which is less than what you’ve set for the subaccount to receive.
+In this case, the entire amount will be sent to your main settlement account.